EWC-consortium/eudi-wallet-rfcs/ewc-rfc001-issue-verifiable-credential.md

 Once the `credential_offer_uri` query param is resolved, the response can be either of the following formats.

+For authorised code flow, the credential offer response is as given:

 ```json
 {
     "credential_issuer": "https://server.example.com",